When a man reaches the age of 25, the prostate gland starts to grow, a normal development phase known as benign prostate hyperplasia (BPH).

 At the Midwest Institute for Non-surgical Therapy, we specialize in performing PAE on-site on an outpatient basis.

-To find out more information, including whether you´re a suitable candidate for PAE, please get in touch with us to schedule a consultation.
+To find out more information, including whether you´re a suitable candidate for PAE, please get in touch with us to schedule a consultation at one of our 5 clinics, including the latest addition in Chicago, IL.